samluyk/PHPLedger/INSTALL.md

 - `sudo apt autoremove`

 ### Data import instructions:
 - This puppy can take CSV's from excel/google sheets, like the one linked in the reddit thread above.
-Instructions coming soon.
+If you need help with this, contact me.